jeroen/openssl/README.md

 brew link --force openssl
 ```

-Check which version you are running (run in a new clean terminal):
+Check which version you are running (run in a fresh clean terminal):

 ```
 openssl version -a
 ```

-## Installation
+### Installation

 Install from stable version from [CRAN](http://cran.r-project.org/web/packages/openssl/index.html):